spacer

 In China, the bird was a symbol of the Ming Dynasty, representing divinity, rank, power, and beauty.

 The lower middle part of a Golden Flower has embossed designs directly on the cardboard.
-Some versions of the Golden Flower show a separate, hightened piece of cardboard in a similar shape, though in smaller dimensions.
+Some versions of the Golden Flower show a separate, heightened piece of cardboard in a similar shape, though in smaller dimensions.
 The latter at times shows human figures.
-The pictured are Jade One (a Girl) and Golden Child (a Boy) , acting as a kind of butler, secretary, guard, errant boy or messenger, helpers of every day tasks, and protectors of the household, temple or diety they support.
+The pictured are Jade One (a Girl) and Golden Child (a Boy) , acting as a kind of butler, secretary, guard, errant boy or messenger, helpers of every day tasks, and protectors of the household, temple or deity they support.

 Golden Flowers